THIS DATE IN HISTORY: Jan. 9

 1918: Less than three weeks after beginning play, the NHL announces a rule change that permits goaltenders to leave their feet while making a save.
 Before that, it's a penalty for goaltenders to sit or lie on the ice to stop the puck.
 Before the change, teams combine to score 12.2 goals per game; after the rule change, that number drops to 8.9.

 1930: The Boston Bruins win their NHL-record 14th consecutive game, a 4-3 road victory against the Pittsburgh Pirates.
-Boston's streak remains an NHL record until the 1981-82 New York Islanders win 15 in a row.
+Boston's streak remains a record until the 1981-82 New York Islanders win 15 in a row.

-1954: Bert Olmstead of the Canadiens has four goals and four assists in a 12-1 win against the Chicago Blackhawks at the Forum to tie the NHL single-game record for points.
+1954: Canadiens forward Bert Olmstead scores four goals and has four assists in a 12-1 win against the Chicago Blackhawks at the Forum to tie the NHL single-game record for points.
 Olmstead's eight-point night equals the mark set by teammate Maurice Richard on Dec.
 28, 1944.
-Olmstead has a goal and an assist in the first period, two goals and an assist in the second, and a goal and two assists in the third; the record-tying point is an assist on Ken Mosdell's third goal of the game late in the third period.
+Olmstead has a goal and an assist in the first period, two goals and an assist in the second, and a goal and two assists in the third; the record-tying point is an assist on Ken Mosdell's third goal of the game at 17:39 of the third period.

 1981: Phil Esposito plays in his final NHL game, a 3-3 tie for the New York Rangers against the Buffalo Sabres at Madison Square Garden.
 Esposito, 38, gets an assist on a first-period goal by Dean Talafous and retires with 717 goals and 1,590 points, second to Gordie Howe in each category.